-Netflix recently chose Sennheiser to create a more immersive audio experience for viewers who use standard stereo equipment – who make up a significant majority of its users, according to the streaming service.
+Netflix recently chose Sennheiser to create a more immersive audio experience for viewers who use standard stereo equipment – a significant majority of its users, according to the streaming service.
 By leveraging Sennheiser’s AMBEO 2-channel Spatial Audio technology, Netflix sought to improve the audio experience for users across standard TV sets, stereo systems, headphones, tablets, and laptops.

 Renato Pellegrini, Project Leader at AMBEO, says the power of the technology is its applicability regardless of hardware.

 “You could tune almost any TV set to sound great – well almost any TV set – but making sure it works on the vast majority of different devices without needing to know anything about them is the beauty of the technology.
 You don’t need to know if someone is using headphones or speakers – you can’t know all of that.”

 He explains that Netflix approached Sennheiser looking to improve audio across standard stereo speakers without jeopardising the tonal balance of the original mix, or its output on headphones.
 Sennheiser then created a technology which takes Dolby Atmos mixes as an input, in the form of an ADM file or IAB – the typical object-based immersive sound format available in whatever production tool is being used by audio producers (Pro Tools, Logic etc.)

 He remarks, “It felt like so much work is put into a good Dolby Atmos mix –with all that information where sound should be – so can’t we find a way to create something that’s more immersive even in a stereo speaker use-case?”